 Most of the data collected by ACLED is gathered based on publicly available, secondary reports.
 It may therefore underestimate the volume of events.
 Fatality data particularly is vulnerable to bias and inaccurate reporting, and ACLED states to use the most conservative estimate available.
-ACLED uses the reports' context to estimate fatalities for events with reported fatalities for which the exact number is unknown ("10" for plural fatalities, "100" if "hundreds" are mentioned, etc.).
+ACLED uses the reports' context to estimate fatalities for events with reported fatalities for which the exact number is unknown ("3" or "10" for plural fatalities, depending on the context; "100" if "hundreds" are mentioned, etc.).
 For further details on ACLED and for the full data, see www.acleddata.com and Raleigh; Linke; Hegre, and Karlsen, 2010.